Career Guide

 - Valid driver's license: Required

-Alabama wardens enforce both freshwater and marine wildlife laws along the Gulf Coast.
-Alabama wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Alabama wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Alabama Department of Conservation and Natural Resources, Marine Resources/ Wildlife and Freshwater Fisheries.
+The demands of Gulf Coast marine enforcement and freshwater fisheries patrols across Mobile Bay shape the daily routine.
+On the credential side, Alabama screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Alabama Department of Conservation and Natural Resources, Marine Resources/ Wildlife and Freshwater Fisheries for the official, current requirements before applying.